Moundville Archaeological Site: Moundville Archaeological Site Human Remains Controversy

-All of the tribes claim that they are culturally and/or linguistically descended from the culture that lived in Moundville, since that society predates their own.
-Therefore, the tribes want to have autonomy of the artifacts and human remains that were excavated in Moundville returned to them, as well where they will then decide what to do with them.
-Often times, the remains are ceremonially reburied according to the respective tribe's traditions, as many believe that the exhumation of the graves to be unethical and disrespectful.
-Many institutions fear that returning the human remains to the tribes entails no longer being able to study, but this is not necessarily the case.
-Rather, the tribes would be in control of what artifacts are studied, as well as be included in those same studies.
-However, many institutions hold onto the artifacts, claiming that the aforementioned tribes are not culturally and linguistically similar enough to the culture that inhabited Moundville.
+There is archaeological evidence that descendants of Moundville's population dispersed to the Tombigbee River and Alabama River regions.
+Based on the location of Muskogean-language speakers at the time of European contact and the tracing of artifact styles derived from Moundville to these locations, the probable descendants of Moundville's population are the Muskogee Nation, the Choctaw Nation, and the Chickasaw Nation.
+In 2024, the human remains and many of the associated artifacts were repatriated to the descendant tribes.

 Geography

 The Moundville Archaeological Site is located on a bluff overlooking the Black Warrior River.
 The site and other affiliated settlements are located within a portion of the Black Warrior River Valley starting below the fall line, just south of present-day Tuscaloosa, Alabama, and extending 25 mi downriver.
 Below the fall line, the valley widens and the uplands consist of rolling hills dissected by intermittent streams.
 This region corresponds with the transition between the Piedmont and Coastal Plain and encompasses considerable physiographic and ecological diversity.
 Environmentally this portion of the Black Warrior Valley was an ecotone that had floral and faunal characteristics from temperate oak-hickory, maritime magnolia, and pine forests.